Algerian boxer Imane Khelif clinches medal at Paris Olympics after gender outcry

 329 medal events.
 32 sports.
 Endless drama.
 Catch all the action at the Paris Olympics.
 Sign up for our free Olympics Headlines newsletter.

-Khelif's win was emotional — she went to the center of the ring, waved to her fans, knelt and slammed her palm on the canvas, her a smile turning to tears.
-She left the ring to hug her coaches while her fans roared, weeping during their embrace and as she walked out.

 IOC President Thomas Bach on Saturday defended Khelif and fellow boxer Lin Yu-ting of Taiwan.
-Khelif and Lin were disqualified in the middle of last year's world championships by the IBA, the former governing body of Olympic boxing after what it claimed were failed eligibility tests.
+Khelif and Lin were disqualified in the middle of last year's world championships by the International Boxing Association, the now-banned former governing body of Olympic boxing, after what it claimed were failed eligibility tests for the women's competition.

 Both had competed in IBA events for several years without problems, and the Russian-dominated body — which has faced years of clashes with the IOC over judging scandals, leadership decisions and financial issues — has refused to provide any information about the tests, underscoring its lack of transparency in nearly every aspect of its dealings, particularly in recent years.